6 Steps to Conduct Workforce Analysis

 Visual tools like bar graphs, pie charts, and infographics will make it easier for everyone to understand the information quickly.

-For example, if you conducted a survey on customer satisfaction, you can present the findings in a bar graph to show the different satisfaction levels for each product.
+For example, if you surveyed customer satisfaction, you could present the findings in a bar graph to show the different satisfaction levels for each product.
 This way, the audience can easily see the results and decide based on the presented data.

 Find solution

-• Outsourcing – Some non-core functions might be better handled by external specialized organizations.
+- Outsourcing – Some non-core functions might be better handled by externally specialized organizations.
 For example, outsourcing payroll processing to a dedicated payroll company.

 The choice of approach depends on whether your company wants to grow, shrink, reorganize, or use temporary help to meet the new demands.